 - Establish a routine for meal times by finishing your meal at least 2-3 hours before bedtime.

-- Work out in the morning.
+- Work out in the morning, but not to the point of exhaustion.

 - Get outside throughout the day in order to better establish a normal circadian rhythm.